darraricks-gmail/splitter/README.md

 Verify the Docker daemon has started.
 To do this make sure your Docker Desktop application is launched

-Once you have docker running go to the root of the project directory you will see a docker-compose.yml file in this directory run:
+Once you have docker running go to the root of the project directory, you will see a docker-compose.yml file in this directory run:

   docker compose up --build -d